Home/Blog/10 Common Household Plants That Are Toxic to Cats

 1. Lilies (Lilium and Hemerocallis species)

 Even a small amount of pollen groomed off the fur can be enough.
-The mechanism involves proximal tubular necrosis.
+The mechanism involves proximal tubular necrosis — the functional units of the kidney are destroyed at a cellular level.
 Without aggressive intravenous fluid therapy within hours of exposure, the prognosis is poor.

 Recommendation: Do not keep lilies in a home with cats.
 Period.